NREL/SOEP-QSS/README.md

 * Numeric differentiation support.
 * A simple "baseline" event queue built on `std::multimap`.
 * Simultaneous requantization event support.
-* Numeric bulletproofing of root solvers
+* Numeric bulletproofing of root solvers.
 * A master algorithm with sampling and diagnostic output controls.
 * A few simple test cases.